kollehond/reactos/Translate_README.txt

 	3) Cut/copy the row (that now has a translation) to anywhere in wordlist.txt
 	4) Do this for any number of rows
 	5) Save wordlist.txt
-	6) Delete missing.txt
-	7) Run Translate.bat
+	6) Run Translate.bat
-	8) Repeat from step 1
+	7) Repeat from step 1

 TODO
 	Things I still need to address (no guarantee that any of them will ever be done):